eddiebeltran33/swstarter/README.md

     ./vendor/bin/sail artisan key:generate
     ```

-8. Migrate the database (Do this in a new terminal)
+8. Migrate the app and testing databases (Do this in a new terminal)
     ```bash
-    ./vendor/bin/sail artisan migrate
+    ./vendor/bin/sail artisan migrate:fresh && ./vendor/bin/sail artisan migrate:fresh --database testing
     ```
 9. Run Laravel Horizon (Do this in a new terminal)
     ```bash